lemrey/sdk-nrf/doc/nrf/working_with_nrf/nrf54l/ug_nrf54l15_gs.rst

 After you have installed nRF Command Line Tools 10.22.2 and the toolchain, you need to install the |NCS|:

-1. In the terminal window opened during toolchain installation, initialize west with the revision of the |NCS| from the limited sampling by running the following command:
+1. In the terminal window opened during the toolchain installation, initialize west with the revision of the |NCS| from the limited sampling by running the following command:

    .. parsed-literal::
       :class: highlight